 Casey Kasem was a Lebanese-American voice actor and radio host.
 He voiced Scooby Doo’s Shaggy from 1969 until 1997, and from 2002 until 2009.
 He was the co-founder of the American Top 40 franchise, and he was the host of Casey’s top 40.
 Read more.

 Georges Khabbaz is a renowned Lebanese actor, director, and playwright.
 He wrote the movie “Ghadi” which aims to raise awareness about the conditions of people with special needs in Lebanon.
-The movie follows the parents of Ghadi who are doing their best to integrate their son who has special needs in society.
+The movie follows the parents of Ghadi who are doing their best to integrate their son who has special needs into society.

 Salma Hayek is a Mexican-American actress and movie producer of Lebanese descent.
 She produced the award-winning movie “Frida” which revolves around the life of the renowned Mexican painter Frida Kahlo.
 The movie won two Oscars and earned over 56 million dollars.
-Hayek also co-produced “Khalil Gibran’s The Prophet” which was an international success.
+Hayek also co-produced “Khalil Gibran’s The Prophet” that was an international success.

 Yazan Halwani is a famous Lebanese street artist whose creations are spread all over Lebanon.
 His art honors Lebanese legends, such as Fairouz and Sabah, and promotes national cohesion.
 He created “The Memory Tree” which is the first national monument for the Great Famine of Mount Lebanon that happened between 1915 and 1918.
 Read more.